 Clearance letters are NOT required by the Delaware Division of Public Health (DPH) to return to work or school.
 Please consult your employer or school for further guidance.

-Over-the-counter rapid antigen tests do not require result reporting to the Division of Public Health, however, those who test positive should follow the most current isolation guidelines and notify their close contacts and make them aware of the exposure.
-Those with questions related to at-home antigen tests can call 1-866-408-1899 (DPH Call Center).
+At-home rapid antigen tests do not require result reporting to the Division of Public Health, however, those who test positive should follow the most current isolation guidelines and notify their close contacts and make them aware of the exposure.

 Learn more about the difference between Isolation and Quarantine